dhodges47/Phidget-Rover-Controller/README.md

     using the address VS Code gives you.

     The web page has controls to start and stop the rover, as well as controlling velocity and steering.

+    In this repository, the bulk of the interesting code is in app.js and PhidgetServer.js.

 **Project Notes**